FoodFrame/FoodFrame/README.txt

 Product name : FoodFrame

-Product description : This app will allow user to enter the ingredient they have availaible at home to cook varieties of reciepes
+Product description : This app will allow user to enter the ingredient they have available at home to cook a variety of recipes